zetseatZ/into-cps.github.io/codegen/index.md

 # Generating C Code

-The C code generator is distributed as a plugin, and can be obtained through the usual Eclipse new software installation procedure:
+The C code generator is distributed as a plugin, and can be installed through the usual Eclipse installation procedure for new software:

 - 1. Go to `Help->Install New Software...`.
 - 2. Select `Overture VDM2C Development` in the `Work with:` box.
 If this option does not exist, the repository is `http://overture.au.dk/vdm2c/development/ide/repository/target/repository/`.